41 Excellent Tips For Gaining Freedom From Nicotine

 32. Avoid the self-pity trap.
 If we begin to feel sorry for ourselves, our minds will tell us that we deserve a cigarette to make us feel better.

 33. Remember, if you just keep trying, you will win.
-It is good against evil and the odds are stacked in your favor.
+It is good against evil and the odds are stacked in your favour.

 34. Before quitting, plan your activities for the first few days after you quit.
 This way you won't have to make too many decisions while you are withdrawing.
 At first, making decisions may be hard without a cigarette.